OFCE/SIWU/README.md

 ## structure of files and folders

+R sources files are in the `R` folder.

 `make ISGU data.r` download data from eurostat using some convenience function around the `{eurostat}` package.
 Install `{ofce}` from github (`devtools::install_github("ofce/ofce")`) and proceed to transformation of data. data is cached in `data` but is not on the github repo, so you need to run sources files to download everything.
 Results are on the repo.

 A check is done each time you run `make ISGU data.r`, to assess if there is an update of Eurostat data and download the latest version of data.
 No history or versionning of datasets from Eurostat is kept.